About the Jams

-The Full Moon Jams are a volunteer-run, not-for-profit, free-to-attend performance gathering that takes place once a month throughout the summer between sunset and 10pm.
 The Jam brings together artists and dancers by providing a space for fire performers and drummers to gather and share their creative gifts on the beautiful shores of Lake Michigan.
-Set to the percussive beats of local musicians under a full moon, this unique theatrical event is truly a marvel to behold.

 The Chicago Full Moon Jam has become one of the largest ongoing gatherings of fire dancing in the world.
 The Full Moon Jam also participates from time to time in various community-based events, such as the Chicago Cultural Mile’s Halloween Gathering, Figment Art Festival, and Halsted Halloween Parade.